-Based in London, Ibericos Etc. Limited (which trades as Tapas Revolution) is a leading Spanish restaurant chain in the casual dining sector focussing on shopping centres sites with high footfall.
-Having opened its first restaurant in Shepherd's Bush Westfield, the business has since opened a further six restaurants.
-The investment provided growth capital to a high-calibre team with significant restaurant rollout experience which has spent the past five years building and refining its offer and is now well placed to capitalise on a strong pipeline of new sites.
-The company's latest accounts for the year ended 25 October 2016 show a turnover of £4.25 million and loss before interest, tax and amortisation of goodwill of £0.25 million.
+Based in London, Tapas Revolution is a leading Spanish restaurant chain in the casual dining sector focusing on shopping centre sites with high footfall.
+Having opened its first restaurant in Shepherd's Bush Westfield, the business now operates seven established restaurants, with the support of the initial VCT investment in 2017.
+This follow-on investment is to finance the opening of several new locations around England.
+The company's latest unaudited accounts for the year ended 31 October 2017 show turnover of £5.84 million and a £0.68 million loss before interest, tax and amortisation of goodwill.